dusty-schmidt/gobv2/docs/QUICKSTART.md

 - Conversations are now universal - start with one chatbot, continue with another using session IDs
 - Backup the `core/data/` directory to preserve all your collective intelligence
 - Use `./run.sh` for easy execution from any directory
-- Both Nano and Mini share the same brain, so learning on one benefits both
+- Mini and Main both ride the communal brain, so learning on one benefits the other
 - Run `python3 tests/test_phase1_validation.py` to verify system integrity after changes